REPRODUCTION -1

 This is a straight tube which carries sperms to the urethra.

-Is copulatory organ which carry sperm from sperm duct to the vagina during copulation.
-Also take part in excretion process.
+Is the copulatory organ which carries sperm from sperm duct to the vagina during copulation.
+Also takes part in the excretion process.

 FEMALE REPRODUCTIVE SYSTEM